International Journal of Reliability and Safety (24 papers in press)

 Abstract: Uncertainties are inherently present in structural parameters such as loadings, boundary conditions or resistance of structural materials.
 Especially material properties and parameters of wood are strongly varying in consequence of growth and environmental conditions.
-The considered uncertainties can be classified into aleatoric and epistemic uncertainty.
-To include this variation in structural analysis, available data need to be modelled appropriately, e.g. by means of probability and, furthermore, fuzzy probability based random variables or fuzzy sets.
-Therefore, a limited empirical data basis for Norway spruce, obtained by experiments according to DIN EN 408, is stochastically analysed including correlation-, sensitivity-analyses and statistical tests.
-In order to comprehend uncertainties induced by estimating the distribution parameters, the stochastic approach has been extended by fuzzy distribution parameters to fuzzy probability based random variables according to [1, 2].
-To cope with epistemic uncertainties for e.g. geometric parameters of knotholes, fuzzy sets are used.
-The consequence for wooden structures is determined by fuzzy stochastic analysis in combination with a Finite Element (FE) simulation using an model suitable for characteristics of a timber structure by .
-The uncertain results (e.g. displacements, failure loads) constituted by the proposed holistic approach defining the material properties based on an empirical data basis and the attempt of representing the uncertainties in material parameters and methods itself will be discussed.
+To include this variation in structural analysis, available data needs to be modelled appropriately, e.g. by means of probability and, furthermore, fuzzy probability based random variables or fuzzy sets.
+In order to comprehend uncertainties induced by estimating the distribution parameters, the stochastic approach has been extended by fuzzy distribution parameters to fuzzy probability based random variables according to studies by Möller et al. To cope with epistemic uncertainties for e.g. geometric parameters of knotholes, fuzzy sets are used.
+The consequence for wooden structures is determined by fuzzy stochastic analysis in combination with a Finite Element (FE) simulation using a model suitable for characteristics of a timber structure by Jenkel and Kaliske.

-Keywords: polymorphic uncertainty; fuzzy randomness; stochastic modelling;rnwood mechanics; structural analysis.
+Keywords: polymorphic uncertainty; fuzzy randomness; stochastic modelling; wood mechanics; structural analysis.

 Using statistical and interval-based approaches to propagate snow measurement uncertainty to structural reliability